kiramclean/blog/site/blog/2020-12-11-how-to-set-up-your-own-nextcloud-instance.md

 - An account with [Backblaze](https://www.backblaze.com/b2/cloud-storage.html)
 - An account with [Healthchecks.io](https://healthchecks.io/)
 - Your ssh key
-- $75/year.
-I pay $5/month for the server I use, $5/year for the domain name ($5.16 actually), and CAD$10/year for carbon offsets.
+- $99/year.
+I pay $5/month for the server I use, $2/month for back ups, $5/year for the domain name ($5.16 actually), and CAD$10/year for carbon offsets.

 ## 1. Set up a server running Ubuntu and set up ssh access for yourself